The maximum group size for a proper conversation is four.

 Source: Group Discussion as Interactive Dialogue or as Serial Monologue: The Influence of Group Size, by Nicolas Fay (University of Glasgow), Simon Garrod (University of Glasgow) and Jean Carletta (University of Edinburgh).

-Study 3 (empirical): Five people maximum, according to David Gurteen
+Study 4 (practice based): Five people maximum, according to David Gurteen

 David Gurteen (pictured) is a professional speaker and conversational facilitator.
 He is the founder of the Gurteen Knowledge Community, a global learning community of more than 22,000 people in 160 countries; the author of Conversational Leadership, an online book; and the originator of the Knowledge Café, in which people come together for unfacilitated conversations on a topic of mutual interest.
 Over the course of 15 years, David Gurteen has facilitated Knowledge Cafés in more than 30 countries.